jifalops/chat-window/README.md

 ## Features
 * Single or multi line input.
 * Send-on-enter option, default is on for single-line and off for multi-line input.
-* Slots for header, footer, and a custom input field.
+* Slots for footer and a custom input field.
 * Styling hooks for full styling flexibility
 * Automatically scrolls to bottom when a new message arrives (can be disabled).
+* Absolute timestamps can be shown via configurable date format.
 * Auto-updating message timestamps using Moment.js that
   * Show every 5 minutes if less than one hour old,
   * Show every hour if less than a day old,